OMGiWarriors/TimePass/README.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+It includes conventions for Well!
+The time is already passing by, we just wanna make it a good time-pass.
 ```markdown
 Syntax highlighted code block